ryanwilsond/belte/docs/Principles.md

 ### Functionality

-BELTE focusses on functionality as the first goal.
+Belte focusses on functionality as the first goal.
 This is one of the reasons that the syntax and design of the language were the first todo.
 Not biassed by industry standards, ease of implementation, or something similar.
 This language aims to fix issues with programming languages, added a unique spin on a c-style language.
 It aims to be intuitive like Python, robust like C#, high performance like C++, and able to be applicable to most situations.